Add Device Drivers to Windows During Windows Setup

 Windows Setup adds the device drivers in the \\server\share\drivers path to the system during the setup process.

-For more information about drivers, see Device Drivers and Deployment Overview and How to Add a Driver Online in Audit Mode.
+For more information about drivers, see Device Drivers and Deployment Overview and Add a Driver Online in Audit Mode.
 For more information about Windows components, see Unattended Windows Setup Reference.